splunk/public-o11y-docs/gdi/monitors-monitoring/telegraf.rst

 Next, install the Telegraf Input plugin for the service you want to monitor.
 Available plugins include Chrony, Consul, Docker, Elasticsearch, Fluentd, GitHub, Jenkins, RabbitMQ or SQL.
 Find a complete list of Input plugins at :new-page:`Telegraf Input plugins <https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec>` in GitHub.

-For example, if you want to monitor Exec, use a setup like:
+For example, if you want to monitor execute commands on every interval and parse metrics from their output with the exec input plugin, use a setup like:

 .. code::